scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 From this we can see, for example, that the yellow cluster, at the center of the plot, forms early (breaking off from the pale blue and purple clusters) and persists for a long time.
-By comparison the green cluster, which also forming early, quickly breaks apart and then vanishes altogether (shattering into clusters all smaller than the ``min_cluster_size`` of 15).
+By comparison the green cluster, which also forms early, quickly breaks apart and then vanishes altogether (shattering into clusters all smaller than the ``min_cluster_size`` of 15).